nolansmurro/subreddit-nlp-classification/README.md

 | Model 2, cvec/extra trees| 0.489    | 0.995              | 0.839             | 0.995         | 0.845        |

 ### Conclusion
 Both models demonstrated strong predictive performance, achieving testing accuracies in the 84–85% range.
-However, the logistic regression model (Model 1) has two key advantages:
+However, the logistic regression model (Model 1) is more interpretable.
+Therefore, Model 1 is recommended as a  candidate for future deployment

-1. **Interpretability** – Logistic regression offers transparency in how input features influence predictions, which is valuable for model auditing and communication.
-2. **Balanced Performance** – Precision, recall, and F1-scores for both classes are nearly identical, showing that the model treats both subreddits equitably.

-These characteristics make Model 1 the preferred candidate for deployment, especially in user-facing or content moderation contexts where explainability and fairness matter.